 When men tell you to consult mediums and spiritists, who whisper and mutter, should not a people inquire of their God?
 Why consult the dead on behalf of the living?
 Isa.
 8:19

-According to Castle of Spirits, the Fox sisters, who claimed to actively communicate with the dead, developed a series of knocks for each letter of the alphabet.
+According to a now defunct website called Castle of Spirits, the Fox sisters, who claimed to actively communicate with the dead, developed a series of knocks for each letter of the alphabet.
 This led to the invention of parlor games to help the living see words spelled out from the dead.
 Eventually Elijah Bond and Charles Kennard made the Ouija board, patented it, and sold it on the market.
 It has done very well in sales.

 Can people really contact the spirit world with an Ouija board?
 There are many stories that claim just that.
 According to Wikipedia, In 1944, occultist Manly P. Hall, the founder of the Philosophical Research Society and an early authority on the occult in the 20th century, stated in Horizon magazine that, "during the last 20-25 years I have had considerable personal experience with persons who have complicated their lives through dabbling with the Ouija board.
 Out of every hundred such cases, at least 95 are worse off for the experience."
 He went on to say that, "I know of broken homes, estranged families, and even suicides that can be traced directly to this source.